“Using Wet Weiss Method for Espresso Preparation: A Guide for Baristas”

 The Wet Tamping Challenge

 The first problem to overcome was how to tamp wet coffee without it sticking to the puck.
-The a lot of effective recipe we found was to use cling film on top of the wet coffee.
+The the majority of effective technique we found was to utilize cling film on top of the wet coffee.

-We began by mixing ground coffee with boiling water in a cup, utilizing the Comb WDT tool to ensure the water and coffee were fully mixed.
+We began by mixing ground coffee with boiling water in a cup, using the Comb WDT device to ensure the water and coffee were fully mixed.
 We scooped the wet coffee into a portafilter basket, stirred with the Comb again to ensure even distribution, then laid a layer of cling film on top before tamping.

-A layer of cling film is essential for tamping wet coffee
+A layer of cling film is required for tamping wet coffee

-Once the coffee was tamped, we could carefully peel off the clingfilm, leaving a perfectly tamped, wet puck.
+Once the coffee was tamped, we could gently peel off the clingfilm, leaving a perfectly tamped, wet puck.

 Inside the Puck

-To see if adding water was having any effect on the structure of the puck, we started by measuring the puck height after extraction, using the same dose and grind size for wet and dry tamping.
+To see if adding water was having any effect on the structure of the puck, we started by measuring the puck height after extraction, utilizing the same dosage and grind size for wet and dry tamping.
 The wet-tamped and dry-tamped pucks were the same height, to within a tenth of a millimetre.
-This clearly indicates that the added moisture wasn’t having much effect on the overall packing density.
+This clearly suggests that the added moisture wasn’t having much effect on the overall packing density.

 We likewise cut the two pucks open, to see if we could see any difference in the structure of coffee inside the puck.
 At first glance, no major differences were apparent between the two pucks.